Emiliano Mundrucu

 Emiliano Felipe Benício Mundrucu (1791-1863) was a Brazilian soldier, abolitionist, and civil rights activist.
 He is thought to have been the first plaintiff in a lawsuit in the United States against racial discrimination and segregation although the cause of action was breach of contract.

 Early life

 Mundrucu was born in Recife, Brazil in 1791.
 He initially distinguished himself in the Brazilian military, rising to the rank of captain in a pardo battalion.

-Mundrucu was part of two popular rebellions in Pernambuco, northeast state of Brazil.
+Mundrucu was part of two popular rebellions in Pernambuco, a northeast state of Brazil.
 In 1817 and 1824, he fought for the independence of the Pernambuco State from the Portuguese Kingdom alongside Joaquim Saldanha Marinho and J. M. de Carvalho.
 Ultimately, his association with firebrand Brazilian republicanism put him at odds with the Portuguese monarchy, forcing him to flee Brazil when the Confederação do Equador failed.

 He briefly spent time in two young South American and Caribbean republics between 1824 and 1826, enlisting in the Venezuelan army and travelling to Haiti.
 Thereafter, Mundrucu settled in Boston, although he did travel back to Brazil on several occasions.